lblebasheer/ebpf-ldms/producers/fslatency/README.md

 - **total bytes** (bytes)
 - **sample count**

-At the end of each window, a summary record is serialized as a **CBOR-encoded map** and written into a **pinned BPF ring buffer** named `LDMS_SHARED_STREAM`.
-The ring buffer is pinned in the BPF filesystem, making it accessible to ebpf_ldms daemon.
+At the end of each window, a stats record is serialized as a **CBOR-encoded map** and written into a **pinned BPF ring buffer** named `LDMS_SHARED_STREAM`.
+The ring buffer is pinned in the BPF filesystem, making it accessible to the ebpf_ldms daemon.

 ### Message Format